Amoebic hepatic abscesses are a form of hepatic abscess resulting from Entamoeba histolytica infection.

 - an incomplete rim of oedema

 - the margin of the abscess tends to be smooth in around 60% of cases and nodular in around 40%

-- internal septations: may be present in around 30% of cases
+- internal septations: present in around 30% of cases

-- focal intrahepatic biliary dilatation peripheral to an abscess may be uncommonly present
+- focal intrahepatic biliary dilatation peripheral to an abscess is an uncommon manifestation

-Extrahepatic abnormalities can be present in a considerable amount of patients which include:
+Extrahepatic pathology can be present in a considerable amount of patients, including: